tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    I_{k+1}^b = I_k^r + \Delta \tau_k \left[ \frac 1 2(J_k^r + J_{k+1}^b) - I_k^r  \right]

+The starting condition for the blue to red side transition is either :math:`I_0^r = 0` for the case that the impact parameter is greater than the radius if the photosphere, or :math:`I_0^r = B_\nu(T)` if the impact parameter is less than the radius of the photosphere.

 .. note::

    Currently the code does not perform the steps necessary to include continuum sources of opacity.